cjwomack/Buzzmania/README.md

 ```

 ### Info about code
 mr-grayda's code is Visual Basic 6.
-It uses the PS2 Buzz controllers with a SQLite 2 Database.
-(SQLite 2 is deprecated, you can't even read it with Python) I have not yet been able to test with these controllers.
+It uses the PS2 Buzz controllers with a SQLite 2 Database and questions can be added using mr-grayda question editor.

+SQLite 2 is deprecated, you can't even read it with Python but can read it with SQLiteStudio v3.2.1 (https://github.com/pawelsalawa/sqlitestudio/releases/tag/3.2.1).
+Found SqLiteStudio to read this from this squestion https://stackoverflow.com/questions/28818741/how-to-convert-sqlite-to-sqlite3.

+I have not yet been able to test with PS2 Buzz controllers.
 However, I have made some improvements.
 - Added some click input for some menu items
 - Fixed some bugs in keyboard input.
 (Eg couldn't use keyboard buttons 1,2,3,4 corresponding when a player number 1 - 4 was not specified.
 Hence checked for this condition and arbitarily assigned to Player  1)
 - Added a window mode.
 - Attempting to make interface scalable for full screen or half a screen or less.